explodinggradients/ragas/docs/getstarted/evaluation.md

 - contexts: `list[list[str]]` - The contexts which where passed into the LLM to answer the question.
 - ground_truths: `list[list[str]]` - The ground truth answer to the questions. (only required if you are using context_recall)

-Ideally your list of questions should reflect the questions your users give, including those that you have been problamatic in the past.
+Ideally your list of questions should reflect the questions your users give, including those that you have been problematic in the past.

 Here we're using an example dataset from on of the baselines we created for the [Financial Opinion Mining and Question Answering (fiqa) Dataset](https://sites.google.com/view/fiqa/) we created.